-Lauro back to Nogales later the same day. - 106.
-Once Lauro and Father Cocio were behind closed doors in Tucson, however, the conversation quickly came to a halt. - 107.
-Against Lauro's pleas, Father Cocio began making aggressive sexual advances towards Lauro; Father Cocio then repeatedly sodomized Lauro.

-- 108. Father Cocio sodomized and sexually assaulted Lauro repeatedly over the course of the next two days. - 109.
-Father Cocio then dropped Lauro off at a bus station. - 110.
-To this day, Lauro remembers the bus ride from Tucson to Nogales as one of the most painful experiences of his life. - 111.
-When Lauro returned to Sacred Heart Parish in Nogales, Arizona, he told several clergy members, including Monsignor Walter Rosensweig that he had been raped by Father Cocio; Lauro recalls Monsignor Rosensweig laughed when Lauro told him this and said no one would believe Lauro was raped by a priest. - 112.
-Lauro was subsequently sexually assaulted by Monsignor Rosensweig while working alone as an evening receptionist at Sacred Heart Parish in Nogales, Arizona. - 113.
-Lauro specifically remembers running out of the church's office on numerous occasions to avoid Monsignor Rosensweig.
+Lauro back to Nogales later the same day. - 28.
+Once Lauro and Father Cocio were behind closed doors in Tucson, however, the conversation quickly came to a halt. - 29.
+Against Lauro's pleas, Father Cocio began making aggressive sexual advances towards Lauro; Father Cocio then repeatedly sodomized Lauro. - 30.
+Father Cocio sodomized and sexually assaulted Lauro repeatedly over the course of the next two days. - 31.
+Father Cocio then dropped Lauro off at a bus station. - 32.
+To this day, Lauro remembers the bus ride from Tucson to Nogales as one of the most painful experiences of his life. - 33.
+When Lauro returned to Sacred Heart Parish in Nogales, AZ, he told several clergy members, including Monsignor Walter Rosensweig that he had been raped by Father Cocio; Lauro recalls Monsignor Rosensweig laughed when Lauro told him this and said no one would believe Lauro was raped by a priest.